 How much time escapes through our fingers while we deliberate if we should accept changes, especially changes we brought on ourselves?
 How long can we hide the truth from ourselves, deny it and make out stories to cover up for our fuckups?
 How long can we pretend we do not miss, do not hurt, do not yearn?

 (She waits for me)I guess I should go now(Home waits for me)She's waiting to make up(She waits for me)To tell me she's sorry(Home waits for me)And how much she missed me(She waits for me)I guess I'm just burnt out(Home waits for me)I really should slow down(She waits for me)I'm perfectly fine but(Home waits for me)I just need to lie down

 I love this part.
 You should try listening to it through some quality headphones to see how meticulously this is mixed and how wonderfully orchestrated.
 I love it even though and because I always swallow tears listening to the words he wrote; words spelling waste of time and murder of love.
 I love how the song progresses into the rhythm of repetitive stroke we use when regressing, to make hurt less prominent, more silent and round-edged.
 I love how he uses less and less new information and more and more self-consoling.

-I love how only the most cherished want disappears last, just as it always does.
+I love how the most cherished want disappears last, just as it always does.

 (She waits for me)We'll grow old together(She waits for me)We'll grow old together(She waits for me)We'll grow old together...

-I love this song because it is like fine art painting in a museum; under lovely light source, kept out of harm's way, clean and in warm and dry place, marked with a title.
-And you read the title and you look at the painting and it is all so much present you also feel the pain, not only see it second-hand.
+I love this song because it is like fine art painting in a museum; under a lovely light source, kept out of harm's way, clean and in warm and dry place, marked with a title.
+And you read the title and you look at the painting and it is all present so much that you also feel the pain, not only see it second-hand.